LOCKSS: Software Development Process

 Support interactions with the community of LOCKSS users are tracked and managed using the RT ticketing system.
 If, during resolution of an RT ticket, it is determined that a change to the daemon is required, an issue to track it is generated in the JIRA issue tracking system.
 In some cases an informal conversation with a community member results in a JIRA issue being created without an RT ticket.
 The same may happen if a LOCKSS team member identifies a needed change, after informal discussion within the team, as a result of a code review, or if a deliverable is required by an external funder.
-Detailed instructions on the use of JIRA to create requirements and track progress are here.

-At the start of each release cycle the development staff meet and review the JIRA issues to select the set of issues that will be prioritized for the upcoming release.
+At the start of each release cycle the development staff meet and review the Roundup issues to select the set of issues that will be prioritized for the upcoming release.
 This prioritization is based on the needs of the LOCKSS Alliance members and the CLOCKSS Archive, deliverables for funders, security considerations and the severity of the bug in question.
-At intervals during the release cycle the prioritization is reviewed with the goal of meeting the release cycle time with the available resources and responding rapidly to any critical bugs.
+At intervals during the release cycle the prioritization is reviewed with the goal of meeting the release cycle time with the available resource and responding rapidly to any critical bugs.

 JIRA issues are assigned to developers after prioritization under the supervision of the LOCKSS Technical Lead.
 As progress is made the developer updates the issue's status.

 Core daemon code undergoes three types of testing: